John Meurig Thomas: Early life and education

 Thomas was born and brought up in the Gwendraeth Valley, Carmarthenshire, Wales, near the mining town of Llanelli, where his father and brother were miners.
+He attended Gwendraeth Grammar School.

 Thomas earned a BSc degree from the University College of Wales, Swansea (later Swansea University) in 1954.
 He earned a PhD from Queen Mary College (later Queen Mary University of London) in 1958, working with Keble W. Sykes.

 Personal life

-In 1959, Thomas married Margaret Edwards with whom he had two daughters, Lisa and Naomi.
+In 1959, Thomas married Margaret Edwards with whom he had two daughters.
 Margaret Thomas died in 2002.

 In April 2010, Thomas married Jehane Ragai of the American University in Cairo; the events took place in Cambridge and London.

 The recreations he lists in Who's Who include ancient civilisations, bird watching, and Welsh literature.

 Early career

 After a year's work for the United Kingdom Atomic Energy Authority as scientific officer (1957–1958), Thomas joined the Department of Chemistry at the University College of North Wales (later Bangor University) as of September 1958.
 There he rose through the ranks from Assistant Lecturer (1958), to Lecturer (1959), to Senior Lecturer (1964) and then to Reader in 1965.

 Thomas demonstrated the profound influence of dislocations and other structural imperfections upon the chemical, electronic, and surface properties of solids.

-In 1969 Thomas became Professor and Head of Chemistry at the University College of Wales, Aberystwyth, where he broadened his interests in solid-state, surface and materials chemistry and pioneered new techniques for the application of electron microscopy in chemistry.
+In 1969 Thomas became a Professor and Head of Chemistry at the University College of Wales, Aberystwyth, where he broadened his interests in solid-state, surface and materials chemistry and pioneered new techniques for the application of electron microscopy in chemistry.
 In 1977 he was elected a Fellow of the Royal Society.

 In 1978, Thomas succeeded Jack Linnett as Head of the Department of Physical Chemistry at the University of Cambridge (then a separate department from the Department of Chemistry, which covered Organic, Inorganic and Theoretical Chemistry).
 He also became a Professorial Fellow at King's College, Cambridge, holding both positions until 1986.

 Thomas continued developing new techniques in solid-state and materials science, and designing and synthesising new catalysts.
 For example, he extended his earlier electron microscopic and surface studies of minerals and intercalates to encompass the synthesis and structural determination of zeolitic materials by a combination of solid-state NMR, neutron scattering, and real-space imaging.